Coderockr/fullstack-test/README.md

 Coding Challenge
 ================

-We recommend that you spend not more than 24 hours on the challenge.
+We recommend that you spend not more than 24 hours working on the challenge.

 #1.
 Challenge (API)
 ------------------